-Chile returned to the streets to demand rights for diversity at the 21st LGBT+ Pride March.
+Chile took to the streets again to demand rights for diversity in the 21st LGBT+ Pride March

 The most repeated slogans were social and legal equality, an end to violence, parental rights for same-sex parent families, free abortion, and a comprehensive trans law.